datawizz/wd-40/README.md

 ## What is WD-40?

-`wd-40` is a command-line tool that recursively walks through directories and cleans build artifacts from Rust, Node.js, and Python projects.
+`wd-40` is a command-line tool that recursively walks through directories and cleans build artifacts from Rust, Node.js, Python, and Haskell Stack projects, including compilation caches like sccache.
 Just like its namesake penetrating oil that helps remove rust and grime from metal, this tool removes build artifacts and cached dependencies from your filesystem.

 ## Why the name?

 The name is a playful pun on multiple levels:
 - **WD-40** is famous for cleaning and removing rust (the oxidation)
-- This tool cleans **Rust** (the programming language) projects, plus Node.js and Python
+- This tool cleans **Rust** (the programming language) projects, plus Node.js, Python, and Haskell
 - Just like WD-40 penetrates stuck parts, this tool penetrates deep into your directory structure
 - WD-40 displaces unwanted buildup - this tool displaces unwanted build artifacts